 Backlogs in the processing of residence permit applications based on family ties

-If you have not yet received a decision to your application, please wait patiently.
+If you have not yet received a decision on your application, there is no need to worry.
 We will contact you if additional information is needed for your application.

-When processing applications, we always pay attention to the best interest of children and the protection of family life.
-Residence permit applications on the basis of family ties may involve a situation where a child and another parent are apart from their family member during the application process.
+When processing applications, we always pay attention to the best interest of the child and the protection of family life.
+The average processing time is shorter for applications of minors.

 Why are there backlogs?

 In recent years, the number of applications based on family ties has increased significantly.